 With a career adding up to only four years, the seiyuu got a role in a mainstream shounen anime Food Wars!
 Shokugeki no Soma as both Yoshiaki Nikaidou and Takumi Ishiwatari, the first one being a student who attempted to enroll in the Tootsuki Culinary Academy.

 Aside from the fact that Furukawa was beginning to show signs that he indeed has an opportunity to thrive in the industry, the seiyuu still got some minor roles here and there, namely as Kirus in Arslan Senki but also in Charlotte and Your Lie in April.

 Other than those characters, Furukawa had once more the opportunity to be cast in the shounen/adventure anime The Seven Deadly Sins as Gustaf, a holy knight, Mitsukuri – a member of the Blue Squares – in Durarara!!x2 Shou and in the second season of the famous volleyball anime Haikyuu!! as Yuutarou Kindaichi a middle blocker from Aoba Josai, a character that although feeling resentful towards some events that occurred in the past is above all a stubborn and competitive teenager.

-Saitama is a laid back super hero which despite being on the constant search for an opponent who does make him enjoy defeating, he also takes his job not seriously enough, in fact one could say that he does not believe it to be necessary for him to give his all seeing as he finishes everyone with just one punch.
+Saitama is a laid back super hero which despite being on the constant search for an opponent who does make him enjoy defeating, also takes his job not seriously enough, in fact, one could say that he does not believe it to be necessary for him to give his all-seeing as he finishes everyone with just one punch.

 Saitama first comes to the viewers as a man who has failed to get a job and instead of giving up on his life he chooses to endeavor on another path other than working, a path that should have been more rewarding for himself.